8790fahad/mylikita-near-wallet-project/README.md

 First, we creat function setConsultation,The function accept some parameters, parameters like consultation_notes,treatmentPlan,dressing_request,nursing_request we use unique encryption algorithms to encrypt the data.
 Note: parameters like consultation_notes,treatmentPlan are required.

-One's the function setConsultation is call and appropriate parameters is pass to the function the record would store into the blockchain.
+Once the function, "setConsultation" is called and appropriate parameters are passed, the function  will store the record onto the blockchain.

 Example: setConsultation({"consultation": {
     id: '8d789959-3ecd-49f8-bd5d-c0939163505d',